alexiscenriquez/Front-End-Mentor/README-template.md

 ## My process

-- The first thing I did was "Mark Up" the HTML file using divs, inputs, anchor  (a), paragraphs (p) and a header (h1) and added IDs on each of them.
+- The first thing I did was "Mark Up" the HTML file using divs, inputs, anchor  (a), paragraphs (p) and a header (h1) and added IDs on them.

 - I added a pricing div with a flex display that holds the music icon, the Annual Plan  and Change Button.